 UP SD60M 6196 was wrecked on (?) at (?).
 Sent to VMV Enterprises on May 23, 1991 for repair.
 Repaired and returned to service during late June 1992.

 UP SD60M 6264 was wrecked on (?) at (?).
 Sent to VMV Enterprises for repair.
 Repaired and returned to service.

-UP 6326 wrecked on 25 January 1993 at Wallula, Wash.; wreck damage repaired by VMV, returned to service.
+UP 6326 wrecked on 25 January 1993 at Wallula, Washington; wreck damage repaired by VMV, returned to service.

 UP AC44 6881, noted in the UP 1999 directory as being sighted at MAC in April 98 with a crushed cab, was damaged on the BNSF on February 12, 1998.
 The unit was in pool service on the Red Rock coal train, and it went through the infamous non-clearing dumper there.
 This is the same coal dumper that took the cab off an ATSF 500-series unit and which led to BNSF adopting the "gull wing" cabs on new GEs.
 Total damages: $396,405 (Kevin Degroff, September 28, 2001)

 Two-month-old UP C6044AC 7026 was wrecked at Nacco Jct., Wyo on January 31, 1996, when the C-NAIM-004 broke in two between the fourth and fifth locomotives in the power consist, causing the train to roll downhill and into helper unit 7026, manned by a BNSF crew.
 Total damages: $3,998,523.
 (Kevin DeGroff, September 28, 2001)

 UP 9025 wrecked on 8 November 1987 at Nugget, Wyoming.
 Repaired and returned to service.